suchitkumarchennuri/Skillbuilder.ai/README.md

 **3. England **

 The analytics shows the analysis of the skills salary ranges and role distribution according to the region and state selected.

+**🚀 Tech Stack Overview**
+**🎨 Frontend:**
+🛠 Next.js & TypeScript – For a modern, scalable, and high-performance UI.

+**⚙️ Backend:**
+🖥 Node.js – Ensuring a robust and efficient server-side architecture.

+**🗄 Storage:**
+📦 Supabase – A powerful open-source alternative to Firebase for seamless data management.

+**🔐 Authentication:**
+🆔 Clerk.com – Simplifying user authentication with secure and flexible identity management.

+**🌍 Deployment & Development:**
+🚀 Optimized for both development and production environments for smooth scalability.

+**🤖 AI Models Used:**
+🧠 Multi-models powered by Gemma 3 & Gemini 2.0 Flash-Lite via OpenRouter – Delivering cutting-edge AI-driven capabilities.

+**🔥 Usage**
+*📂 Upload Resume & Job Description*
+Paste your resume text or upload a PDF/DOCX file.

+Paste the job description to compare compatibility.

+*📈 View Job Market Insights*
+Explore trending skills and salary distributions.

+Analyze role distributions in different regions.

+*🎯 Tailor Your Resume*
+Get AI-driven feedback to optimize your application.